barbell-math/util/src/argparse/README.md

 string to the appropriately typed value.
 1. `argType`: The type of argument.
 This value tells the parser what semantics are valid for the argument.
+1. `conditionallyRequired`: A way to conditionally require other arguments.
+See the Argument Conditionally section for a more in dept explanation.

 The available argument types are as follows:

 1. `ValueArgType`: Represents a flag type that must accept a single value as an argument and must only be supplied once.
-1. `MultiValueArgType`: Represents a flag type that can accept many values as an argument and must only be supplied once.
+1. `MultiValueArgType`: Represents a flag type that can accept many values as an argument.
 At least one argument must be supplied.
 1. `FlagArgType`: Represents a flag type that must not accept a value and must only be supplied once.
 1. `MultiFlagArgType`: Represents a flag type that must not accept a value and